fogoplayer/dynamic-tabs/README.md

 ## Setup
 There are two keyed strings that you will need to find and replace in order to get started.

-`%project-name%` makes the name of your project appear in the package.json, web app manifest, Firebase configuration files, document.title, and boilerplate header
+`Dynamic Tabs Browser` makes the name of your project appear in the package.json, web app manifest, Firebase configuration files, document.title, and boilerplate header

 `%firebase-config%` needs to be replaced firebase-app.mjs in order to use Firebase